donaldboulton/bibwoe/_posts/2000-12-12-post-Prayer.md

 ## What Jesus would have told us in 2018

-About prayer is not much different than what was written in
+About prayer is not much different than what was written in.

 ### Matthew 6:5- 6:6

-And It simply means do not pray, and affirmed in
+And It simply means do not pray, and affirmed in.

 ### Matthew 17:20